pmuellr/making-your-JavaScript-debuggable/README.md

 version of a program, and a "fixed" version of a program.
 The context here is that "broken" means "difficult to debug" and "fixed" means "easier to debug".

+These samples are all executable, using hash-bang syntax, and assume that you're using [N|Solid](https://nodesource.com/products/nsolid) to run the program, so that you can generate CPU profiles and heap snapshots from the N|Solid Console.

 anon-stack-traces
 --------------------------------------------------------------------------------